How We Started …

 The vision of Basketball Smiles is to conduct free basketball camps for disadvantaged boys and girls of all ages, and offer, along with basketball instruction, a Life Skills Program emphasizing citizenship, education, and self-discipline.
 The initial camp had only 75-80 boys and girls in attendance and Coach Nichols was their only coach.
 But it was obvious that this vision was on the right track.

 After that first year, Coach Nichols developed the motto of Basketball Smiles: “We bring a week of smiles and hope through basketball.”
-But the truth is, the week of smiles brings a lifetime of changed to these children.
+But the truth is, the week of smiles brings a lifetime of change to these children.

 Where We Are Now …